jianqiucao/EE367L/Lab3/Lab3.md

   - Create a pipe.

-  - In child process, use dup2() to redirect output in stdout to the pipe and execute "ls" command.
+  - In child process, use **dup2()** to redirect output from stdout to the pipe and execute "ls" command.

   - In parent process, read the pipe and send the output to the client.